Lightning-AI/pytorch-lightning/docs/Pytorch-Lightning/LightningModule.md

 A lightning module is a strict superclass of nn.Module, it provides a standard interface for the trainer to interact with the model.

+The easiest thing to do is copy [this template](lightning_module_template.py) and modify accordingly.

-To Define a Lightning Module, implement the following methods:
+Otherwise, to Define a Lightning Module, implement the following methods:

 **Required**: